Hysterectomy is the surgical removal of the uterus. It is done to

 Laparoscopy, which is less invasive than other methods.
 In this

-procedure, a special viewing instrument (laparoscope) is inserted through a
+procedure, a lighted tube and scope (laparoscope) is inserted through a

 small incision.
 The uterus can then be removed through a small abdominal